mantis3de/CrawlerKit-docs/docs/systems/trap-types.md

 ## Type 3 — Lever-Controlled Trapdoor

 **What happens:** The player is standing on a hatch.
 Someone (or the player themselves) pulls a lever — the hatch opens and they fall.
 Pulling the lever a second time closes the hatch again.

-The classic trust trap — pull the lever and watch what happens.

 ### Prefab hierarchy